 Expanding access to family planning is essential for improving health, advancing gender equality, and fostering economic and social development.
 It allows individuals—especially women and girls—to make informed decisions about if and when to have children, leading to healthier families, greater educational and economic opportunities, and more resilient communities.
-It also reduces disparities and empowers people with tools to live and thrive.
+It also reduces disparities and empowers people with the tools to live and thrive.

 Yet millions of people still lack access to modern contraception and reproductive health care.